 Оn the right side — the list of permissions for the selected role.
 The list consists of three columns:

 Unconventional — an option to enable the permission without any conditions;

 Conditional — an option for a permission to take effect only when the user is assigned.

 If you hover the mouse cursor over the name of the permission, a tooltip with its description appears.

 Creating a New Role

-After that you can specify the name for the new role and edit its permissions in the right side of the window.
+After that, you can specify the name for the new role and edit its permissions on the right side of the window.

 Editing a Role

-If you change a permission set for the role that have already been in use in your universe, the changes will affect all groups/users that are allocated to the role.
+If you change a permission set for the role that has already been in use in your universe, the changes will affect all groups/users that are allocated to the role.

 Deleting a Role